zenomt/webid-auth-protocol/README.md

      by the original server, not too far in the past, and hasn't been redeemed yet);

-  2. Verifies that `uri` is in the protection space for which this endpoint is responsible, and if possible that `uri` corresponds with the `nonce`;
+  2. Verifies that `uri` is an absolute URI and is in the protection space for which this endpoint is responsible, and if possible that `uri` corresponds with the `nonce`;

   3. Verifies, [in the normal way][WebID-TLS], the WebID by extracting the public key from the client certificate used in the TLS connection,